 3. Health and Wellbeing - Now more than ever, Councils are placing an importance on healthy eating, regular exercise and mental wellbeing of residents.
 Many families within our communities are struggling to maintain a healthy lifestyle, especially given the ease of access to unhealthy food options and limited motivation to exercise.
 We are looking to create supportive environments for healthy choices.

-City of Ballarat, City of Casey, City of Whittlesea and Collective Campus have come together to create opportunities for Startups and Scaleups to solve challenges within the community.
+City of Ballarat, City of Casey, City of Whittlesea and Collective Campus joined forces to create opportunities for Startups and Scaleups to solve challenges within the community.

-The ‘Springboard’ program offer innovators and entrepreneurs from not only Australia but all over the world, the chance to share their innovative solutions to address high priority community challenges.
+The ‘Springboard’ program offered innovators and entrepreneurs from not only Australia but all over the world, the chance to share their innovative solutions to address high priority community challenges.

-The councils are offering successful startups and scaleups the opportunity to share their ideas, develop proof-of-concepts and work directly with local government.
+The councils offered successful startups and scaleups the opportunity to share their ideas, develop proof-of-concepts and work directly with local government.

 The 'Springboard' program has received over 200 applications from startups and scaleups all over the world, with 11 being invited to pitch, and several selected to partner with the Councils.